-This MD&A of the financial position and results of operations of the Company is dated as of November 7, 2018 and should be read in conjunction with the unaudited condensed consolidated interim financial statements for the three and nine months ended September 30, 2018 and audited consolidated annual financial statements for the year ended December 31, 2017.
+This MD&A of the financial position and results of operations of the Company is dated as of February 28, 2019 and should be read in conjunction with the audited consolidated annual financial statements for the year ended December 31, 2018.
 Additional information relating to the Company can be accessed through the Company's public filings on SEDAR at www.sedar.com.